Independent component analysis: History and background

 The early general framework for independent component analysis was introduced by Jeanny Hérault and Bernard Ans from 1984, further developed by Christian Jutten in 1985 and 1986, and refined by Pierre Comon in 1991, and popularized in his paper of 1994.
 In 1995, Tony Bell and Terry Sejnowski introduced a fast and efficient ICA algorithm based on infomax, a principle introduced by Ralph Linsker in 1987.
+A link exists between maximum-likelihood estimation and Infomax approaches.
+A quite comprehensive tutorial on the maximum-likelihood approach to ICA has been published by J-F. Cardoso in 1998.

 There are many algorithms available in the literature which do ICA.
-A largely used one, including in industrial applications, is the FastICA algorithm, developed by Hyvärinen and Oja, which uses the negentropy as cost function.
+A largely used one, including in industrial applications, is the FastICA algorithm, developed by Hyvärinen and Oja, which uses the negentropy as cost function, already proposed 7 years before by Pierre Comon in this context.
 Other examples are rather related to blind source separation where a more general approach is used.
 For example, one can drop the independence assumption and separate mutually correlated signals, thus, statistically "dependent" signals.
 Sepp Hochreiter and Jürgen Schmidhuber showed how to obtain non-linear ICA or source separation as a by-product of regularization (1999).
 Their method does not require a priori knowledge about the number of independent sources.